 The MultiGraph Architecture (MGA) is a toolset for creating MIPS environments.
-As mentioned earlier, MIPS environments provide a means for evolving domain-specific applications through the modification of models and re-synthesis of applications.
+As mentioned earlier, MIPS environments provide a means for evolving domain- specific applications through the modification of models and re-synthesis of applications.
 We now discuss the creation of a MIPS environment.

+2.2.1.
 The Modeling Paradigm

-A modeling paradigm defines the family of models that can be created using the resultant MIPS environment.
 The process begins by formulating the domain's modeling paradigm.
 The modeling paradigm contains all the syntactic, semantic, and presentation information regarding the domain - which concepts will be used to construct models, what relationships may exist among those concepts, how the concepts may be organized and viewed by the modeler, and rules governing the construction of models.
 The modeling paradigm defines the family of models that can be created using the resultant MIPS environment.